geofmureithi/kasuku/README.md

 # Kasuku - Your All-in-One Personal Management System

-Kasuku is a cutting-edge all-in-one personal management system powered by WebAssembly (Wasm) technology.
+Kasuku is a cutting-edge all-in-one personal management system powered by WebAssembly technology.
 This innovative platform empowers you to efficiently organize various aspects of your life, thanks to the flexibility and performance of Wasm-based plugins.

 <!-- ![Kasuku Screenshot](screenshot.png) -->